Jishaxe/lolsave/README.md

 # lolsave
-A tiny boomarklet that saves and restores your viewing place on _lolcow.farm_
+A tiny bookmarklet that saves and restores your viewing place on _lolcow.farm_

 ## Getting the bookmarklets
 I'm using [Bookmarkletify](https://www.npmjs.com/package/bookmarkletify) to generate the bookmarks.